 June 3, 2020 - Barr Farms is a seventh-generation family farm in Rhodelia, Kentucky.
 Adam and Rae Strobel Barr raise organic vegetables, pastured chicken and pork, and grass-fed beef.
 They farm with the intention of taking care of the land by growing healthy soil, healthy plants, healthy animals, and healthy people.

-Wild Hope Farm is a certified organic farm owned by the Belk family and located in Chester, South Carolina. they grow and the bodies of those who eat their produce.
+Wild Hope Farm is a certified organic farm owned by the Belk family and located in Chester, South Carolina.
 The practices they use are simultaneously decreasing off-farm inputs (e.g., pesticides, fertilizers) and increasing the health of their ecosystem.

 October 23, 2019 – Crager Hager Farm is located in Northern Carroll County, Georgia, a community on the periphery of metro Atlanta.
 Bryan and his wife Wendy grow over 100 different varieties of fruits and vegetables on the 123-year old farm that Wendy originally purchased as a rural retreat in the [...]

 June 19, 2019 – Rory Beyer was raised on the dairy farm his parents have owned since 1973.
 After graduating from the University of Wisconsin-River Falls with a degree in Animal Science, he returned to the farm and several years later, made the transition to organic production.
 Today, the Beyers farm 385 acres, raising dairy, beef, corn, and small [...]

 January 2, 2019 – April Joy Farm is located near Ridgefield, Washington on 24 acres above the Columbia River Slough.
 The farm was purchased on contract from Annie Peterson in 2003.
 Coming “home” to this farm was the realization of a dream for April Thatcher née Jones, who spent many happy childhood days helping the previous owners with farm [...]